Archaeovaranus

 Archaeovaranus (meaning "ancient Varanus") is genus of varanid lizard from the early Eocene (Ypresian) Yuhuangding Formation of Hubei Province, China.
 The genus contains a single species, Archaeovaranus lii, known from a nearly complete skeleton.
 The holotype, which includes an intact skull, is associated but disarticulated.
 Archaeovaranus fills a gap in the varanid fossil record, as it represents a stem-varanid from the early Eocene of East Asia, and is the closest known relative of Varanus.

 Discovery and naming

 The holotype specimen of Archaeovaranus, IVPP V 22770, was discovered at the Dajian locality of the Yuhuangding Formation near Danjiangkou, Hubei Province, China.

 The generic name, "Archaeovaranus," combines the Greek "archaīos," meaning "ancient," with a reference to the closely related Varanus.
 "Varanus" is derived from the Arabic "waral," meaning "lizard beast."
 The specific name, "lii," honors the paleontologist Chuankui Li, whose research included studies of the Archaeovaranus type locality.

 Description

 The holotype specimen represents an adult individual, around 16 years old at the time of death.
 However, a lack of fusion at the distal ends of the humerus and femur suggest that the individual was still growing.
+The body size is approximately equivalent to Varanus salvator.